lsst/rtn-045/index.rst

 Avoid jargon and define acronyms when they are first used.

 **Focused.**
-Limit the tutorial's content to only what is appropriate for chosen tutorial type and what is necessary to meet the learning objective.
+Limit the tutorial's content to only what is appropriate for the chosen `tutorial type <tutorial-types>`_ and what is necessary to meet the learning objective.
 Tutorials should not take more than 30 minutes to complete.

 **Consistent.**
-Follow the formatting guidelines and use the templates for :ref:`Jupyter Notebooks <format-style-notebooks>`_ and :ref:`Documentation-based tutorials <>`_.
+Follow the formatting guidelines and use the templates for :ref:`Jupyter Notebooks <format-style-notebooks>`_ and :ref:`Documentation-based tutorials <format-style-docs>`_.

 **Referenced.**
 Provide the user with links to external resources (e.g., code package documentation, papers).